Skip to content

 secretName: ca-cert-inbuild

-If needed, users can create an Issuer which will generate certificates issued by Let's Encrypt using ACME.
+If needed, users can create an Issuer which will generate certificates issued by ACME based certificate authority.

 Example: Generating Ingress certificate by annotation